Is it time to lock in some or all of your loans into fixed rates?

 Of course "locking into" a fixed rate home or investment loan gives you the advantage of knowing what your commitments will be for a predetermined period - the fixed term.

-This could be a suitable strategy if you want certainty for your cash flow commitments – especially with the likelihood that interest rates will eventually increase significantly.
+This could be a suitable strategy if you want certainty for your cash flow commitments - especially if you're worried about your cash flow.

 With this in mind…